gooch/sustainable_energy_without_the_hot_air/book.md

 warmingpotential of each source.
 Source:Emission Database for GlobalAtmospheric Research.

-person by 2050.
-This is such a deep cut, I suggest the best way to thinkabout it is *no more fossil fuels.*

 One last thing about the climate-change motivation: while a range ofhuman activities cause greenhouse-gas emissions, the biggest cause by